Did you know? 11% of our greenhouse gas emissions come from student, faculty, and staff commuting, while 3.5% come from Bard-owned vehicles.

-A free campus shuttle circulates from campus to the villages hourly.
-The county LOOP bus allows some commuters access to campus twice daily.
 Bard participates in a car rental service called Zipcar, providing the opportunity for drivers ages 18 years and older to avoid car ownership, and reserve a vehicle for short-term needs.
 Plan ahead - it takes time to get your membership card in the mail.
 The offer for students: all students $10.00 off the normal annual fee making it a $25 membership.

 Introducing Ride Share–can you share a ride one day a week?
 Qualify for prime parking in Olin and Main parking lots when you share a ride - be sure to get your RideShare dashboard sign from Security.
 You do not need a car to participate in Ride Share.

 Bike riding has a long tradition at Bard and there are many resources available for those interested in using bicycle transport.